-The Rethymnon and Chania regions of north western Crete are characterised by lush landscape which is complimented by dramatic countryside which includes the dramatic Samaria gorge.
+The Rethymnon and Chania regions of northwestern Crete are characterised by a lush landscape which is complimented by dramatic countryside which includes the dramatic Samaria gorge.
 The previous administrative centre Chania has perhaps the most attractive harbour on the island.
-Heraklion, the capital is a central hub, to the east is Agios Nicolaos and the museum island of Spinalonga.
+Heraklion, the capital is a central hub, to the east is Agios Nikolaos and the museum island of Spinalonga.
 The south is relatively remote and quite hot.

 There are two International airports on the island of Crete, Heraklion and Chania.
 There are direct international flights into both airports.
 Ryanair recently added flights to Chania from Manchester.

 The main capital of Heraklion (Irakleio) lies on the north coast and just to the west of the town is the island's main airport Heraklion (HER).
 If you don’t want to drive too far from the airport this is a good area to choose.

 Chania hosts the island's second international airport, Chania airport (CHQ) although the area is still easily accessible from Heraklion airport (HER) 142km (around 2 hours and 27 minutes drive).